PastranaDigital/practing_github/README.md

 Today

-All my troubles seemed so far away
+All my troubles seemed so far away (begrudginly)

 Now it looks as though they're here to stay